A guide to setting up permission and granting access to a virtual data room

 VDR permissions tiers

-Beyond these base tiers, more advanced platforms let you set folder-level permissions - so an investor sees the company overview and financials but not the legal or HR folders until a later stage.
+Beyond these base tiers, more advanced platforms let you set folder-level permissions, so a visitor sees the company overview and financials but not the legal or HR folders until a later stage.
 This is called granular or document-level access control.

-A common approach during fundraising: give early-stage investors view-only access to the top-level deck and financial summary.
+A common approach during any deal: give early-stage viewers view-only access to the top-level deck and financial summary.
 Once they're serious, open up the full data room with the legal and cap table folders.
 This is sometimes called a "staged" or "phased" data room approach.

 How to grant access - step by step